Community Arts: Visual Arts at the West Side Y

 Telling Great Stories

 Everyone has a story to tell.
 This class will focus on elements of "creative" prose writing - plot, character, setting, voice and beginnings and endings - through weekly prompts and detailed critiques.
 Both fiction and nonfiction will be considered.
 Exercises and works in progress will be reviewed in class in a friendly, supportive atmosphere.
 Each writer will receive one-to-one attention.
 The workshop is open to everyone.
 No manuscript submission required.
 Maximum of 10 students.
+Classes will be held on the following dates: March 2, March 16, March 30, and April 13.

 Instructor: Thaddeus Rutkowski